-4.6 Heritage Action Zone Scheme
+5.7 Heritage Action Zone Scheme

-- 4.6.1 In March 2017 Appleby was awarded Heritage Action Zone status by Historic England.
-The Council will be working with Historic England, Appleby Town Council and the local community to deliver a heritage regeneration scheme that aims to boost the local economy by developing and enhancing the tourism offer in the town.
-The HAZ scheme is a five year contract terminating in March 2022. - 4.6.2 Practical issues beyond the project team's control have partly defined what is achievable.
-These include further flooding, coronavirus, landslide on Settle Carlisle railway line, works on the A66, staff changes (departure of the HAZ Programme Officer), a delay to research and limits to capacity within the town have presented challenges and resulted in impacts on delivery.
+- 5.7.1 In March 2017 Appleby was awarded Heritage Action Zone status by Historic England.
+The Council has been working with Historic England, Appleby Town Council and the local community to deliver a heritage regeneration scheme that aims to boost the local economy by developing and enhancing the tourism offer in the town.
+The HAZ scheme is a five year contract terminating in March 2022. - 5.7.2 Practical issues beyond the project team's control have partly defined what is achievable.
+These include further flooding, coronavirus, landslide on Settle Carlisle railway line, works on the A66, staff changes (departure of the HAZ Programme Officer), a delay to research and limits to capacity within the town have presented challenges and resulted in impacts on delivery. - 5.7.3 The key aspect of the delivery plan for the HAZ Partnership scheme involves the selection of buildings which are eligible for grant funding, for repairs and new uses, to ensure the long term viability of the buildings.
+To date, grants have been awarded for repairs to the following buildings within the town: 12 Boroughgate; 36 Boroughgate; 33a Chapel Street; The Shieling; Pigney's garage; High and Low market crosses; and the Public Hall.